Mouleshwar3238/Forest_Cover_Classification/README.md

   </table>

 ## Neural Network
 A neural network with 5 hidden layers was implemented using different activation functions, and confusion matrices and bar plots were plotted for the corresponding results.
+Before using the class labels as the target variable, they have be zero-indexed -> 1 to 7 has been converted to 0 to 6.
   <table>
   <thead>
     <tr>